10 Amazing Green Cities

 ©iStockphoto.com/vito elefante

-The planning for Barcelona's shining achievement in ecology and urban design, the Eixample District, goes back as far as 1859.
-The human-centered design of this garden-city oasis, which spans 520 city blocks, continues to grow and change, and to inspire urban planners the world over.
+Barcelona's shining achievement in ecology and urban design, the Eixample District, was planned as far back as 1859.
+The design of this garden-city oasis, which spans 520 city blocks, continues to grow and inspire urban planners the world over.
+The city has continued to think outside the box when it comes to urban planning, using the 1992 Olympic Games as a pretense to revitalize neglected inner city areas.

 Advertisement